anankervis/DirectX-Graphics-Samples_dxr_msaa/Samples/Desktop/D3D12Raytracing/src/D3D12RaytracingMiniEngineSample/readme.md

    1. if the triangle's tile tMin is conservatively further away than the current search tMax, cull the triangle
    1. if the tile is fully inside the triangle, update the search tMax
       1. tMax = min(tMax, triangleConservativeTMax)
-      1. (this triangle is an occluder for this tile)
+      1. (this triangle becomes an occluder for this tile)
    1. if the tile has full or partial overlap with the triangle, call ReportHit(current search tMax) to invoke the anyhit shader
 1. anyhit shader: [Shaders/BeamsLib.hlsl](Shaders/BeamsLib.hlsl)
    1. appends the triangle ID to a per-tile triangle list